 While a choice between two states might not sound like much, fob encoders create unique patterns over the millions of particles on the entire magstripe.
 So, each time you use your key card machine to program a fob, you change these polarities.

-For example, a resident using their key fob holds it up to a credential reader.
+For example, a resident uses their key fob by holding it up to a credential reader.
 Readers scan information stored in a fob by sending out a quick burst of voltage and recording what comes back.

 Then, if the information the reader receives matches the credentials in the reader’s internal database, the reader considers the card valid and triggers the lock to open.